mmorano16/image-scraper/README.md

 # image-scraper
-Web scraper that utilizes Node.js Puppeteer to navigate through a websites login screen and enter user credentials.
+Web scraper that utilizes Node.js Puppeteer to navigate through a website's login screen and enter user credentials.
+Images on the page that is navigated to are downloaded to the directory that the program is located.
 Has functionality to both scroll to the bottom of the page to load more images or press a button to navigate to a new page.
-Images are downloaded to directory program is located in.